cisagov/prescup-challenges/pc4/individual-a/round1-the-threat-is-coming-from-inside-the-ship/solution/README.md

 ![](img/image9.png)

-To validate whether files in the Pictures directory were zipped, simply look in the directory for the presence of a password protected zip file containing image files.
+To validate whether files in the Pictures directory were zipped, look in the directory for the presence of a password protected zip file containing image files.

 ![](img/image10.png)